 4. Reduced Consumption of Chemical Toxins

-The lower you eat on the food chain, the less environmental toxins you generally ingest.
+The lower you eat on the food chain, the fewer environmental toxins you generally ingest.
 Various toxins accumulate, generally in the fat tissue, in the bodies of animals.
 Typically, these chemicals are neurotoxins, hormone disruptors, or carcinogenic compounds.

 5. Increased Energy and Vitality

 You simply feel better and are more energetic, as you eat lower on the food chain.
-You also eat much higher quantities of critical nutrients like vitamins, minerals, phytochemicals and fiber.
+You also eat much higher quantities of critical nutrients like vitamins, minerals, phytochemicals, and fiber.

 6. Saves the Lives of Animals